Matrix42AG/angular-gridster/README.md

 	draggable: {
 	   enabled: true, // whether dragging items is supported
 	   handle: '.my-class', // optional selector for resize handle
+	   scrollSensitivity: 20, // distance in pixels from the edge of the viewport after which the viewport should scroll, relative to pointer
+	   scrollSpeed: 15, // speed at which the window should scroll once the mouse pointer gets within scrollSensitivity distance
 	   start: function(event, $element, widget) {}, // optional callback fired when drag is started,
 	   drag: function(event, $element, widget) {}, // optional callback fired when item is moved,
 	   stop: function(event, $element, widget) {} // optional callback fired when item is finished dragging